HEnquist/camilladsp/README.md

 The supported filter types are Biquad, BiquadCombo and DiffEq for IIR and Conv for FIR.
 There are also filters just providing gain and delay.
 The last filter type is Dither, which is used to add dither when quantizing the output.

 ### Gain
 The gain filter simply changes the amplitude of the signal.
 The `inverted` parameter simply inverts the signal.
 This parameter is optional and the default is to not invert.
 The `gain` value is given in dB, and a positive value means the signal will be amplified while a negative values attenuates.
+The `mute` parameter determines if the the signal should be muted.
+This is optional and defaults to not mute.

 Example Gain filter:
 ```